sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/InputParameters.rst

 .. note::

-    * To download a software for only x86_64 or aarch64 architecture, the arch key input is not mandatory.
-It will default to roles_config and the architecture is read accordingly.
+    * To download a software for only x86_64 or aarch64 architecture, the arch field is not mandatory for the softwares.
+The architecture is read from roles_config.yml.
       See the following sample: